TobikoData/sqlmesh/docs/guides/configuration.md

     )
     ```

-Example evaluation logic:
+With the example configuration above, SQLMesh would evaluate environment names as follows:

 * If the environment name is `prod`, the catalog will be `prod`.
 * If the environment name starts with `dev`, the catalog will be `dev`.
 * If the environment name starts with `analytics_repo`, the catalog will be `cicd`.

-If no match is found, the catalog defined in the model or the default catalog defined on the connection will be used.

 *Note:* This feature is only available for engines that support querying across catalogs.
-At the time of writing, this is the supported list:
+At the time of writing, these engines are supported:

 * [BigQuery](../integrations/engines/bigquery.md)
 * [Databricks](../integrations/engines/databricks.md)